varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

 In fact, they effectively dDoS'ed Norway.

+(Update: I'm now being told by people from Norway that this did not dDoS that much.
+As I live in Denmark I obviously only have this saga on second hand.
+(The only effect I experienced myself was that the Trac server was unreachable).
+Somebody has exagerated the story along the way.

+However, this did prompt me to track down the precise timing:
+Varnish release 2.1.2, May 2010 has th elink, release 2.1.3 from July same year does not.)

 And that, my friends, is why the error message of last resort in Varnish Cache does not even contain a link any more.